 By default, the chart values are “Results” versus “Behavior,” poor to great.
 But you have complete customization ability over the descriptions contained within the axes.
 Just click on the graph, then click into the text to edit.

-If you use our Retention Analytics feature, you’ll want to include the 2D graph in your review questionnaire.
+If you use our Insights feature, you’ll want to include the 2D graph in your review questionnaire.

 To make the questions sound more personal, you can choose from several different replacement placeholders.
 For example, ‘First Name’ would then be replaced by the reviewee’s first name.
 You can start typing to see a list of user placeholders, or click Insert and then select Replacements.